FAQ

 1. Automatic refresh is performed when Freeze checkbox is inactive.
 Every time a block of data is imaged, one sector of this block is sent to Windows software via Ethernet.
 Insight's software receives the sector and shows it in Target HEX Viewer wiping the previous one.
 So it executes an automatic refresh on-the-fly and does not save any data on persistent storage, i.e. hard drive.

-2. Manual Read Sectors can only be run by clicking on Read Sector... button.
+2. Manual Read Sectors can only be run by clicking on the Read Sector... button.
 It will initiate reading a specified sector from one of target devices.
-Then the read sector resides only in RAM for a time interval while it is being shown in Target HEX Viewer.
+Then the read sector resides only in RAM for a time interval while it is being shown in the Target HEX Viewer.
 Similarly to the Automatic refresh, no data is saved on any persistent storage during manual read sectors.

 How do I decrypt a BitLocker volume in Insight?